Monotone Perfection: Main Results

 Bidder $i$'s private type is a nonincreasing vector $t_i = (t_{i1}, \ldots, t_{im}) \in [0,1]^m$, and the type space is $T_i = \{ t_i \in [0,1]^m : t_{i1} \geq \cdots \geq t_{im} \}$.
 Bidder $i$ is risk averse, with a utility function $u_i : [-m, m] \rightarrow \mathbb{R}$ that is increasing and concave; i.e., $u_i' > 0$ and $u_i'' \leq 0$.
 Let $t = (t_1, \ldots, t_n)$ denote the full type profile, and $t_{-i}$ the types of all bidders other than $i$.
 Following \cite{R2011}, we focus on the special case with private values.
 When bidder $i$ is allocated $k$ units, her utility depends on her marginal values $t_{ik}$.
 Therefore, bidder $i$'s expected utility when winning $k$ units at price $p$ is given by

 Types are drawn independently across bidders, and bidder $i$'s type vector is distributed according to a density $f_i$, which is positive on all of $T_i$. \end{exam}

-\cite{R2011} highlighted the issue in establishing monotone equilibrium existence under the standard partial order on Euclidean spaces.
+Both \cite{M2007} and \cite{R2011} pointed out the issue in establishing monotone equilibrium existence under the standard partial order on Euclidean spaces.
 In particular, the model fails to satisfy the single crossing condition under this conventional order, implying that the existence result on monotone equilibrium does not directly apply.
 To address this issue, Reny introduced the following novel endogenous partial order tailored to the economic environment.

 For each bidder $i$, let

 and consider the partial order $\succeq_i$ on $T_i$ defined as follows: $t_i' \succeq_i t_i$ if

 \cite{R2011} verified that the increasing difference condition and supermodularity are satisfied under this partial order, and his general existence theorem then guarantees the existence of a monotone equilibrium.
 As pointed out in \cite{R2011}, a trivial equilibrium always exists, where bidders may employ weakly dominated actions.
 His focus is on non-trivial monotone equilibrium.
 A perfect monotone equilibrium inherently eliminates such trivial, weakly dominated actions.
 Our Theorem~\ref{thm-Reny} is applicable in this setting, and implies the existence of a perfect monotone equilibrium.